Oliver Sean

-Oliver Sean (born Oliver Sean Alvares; 11 October 1979) is a singer-songwriter, based in England, United Kingdom.
+Oliver Sean (born Oliver Sean Alvares; 11 October 1979) is a singer-songwriter, based in the United Kingdom.
 His brand of music is known for its Americana influence with acoustic rock, world and contemporary undertones.

-Born in Goa, India, Sean has lived most of his life abroad, including Dubai and the UK.
+Sean has lived most of his life in Dubai, Goa and the UK.
 His eclectic global music style is the trademark for his brand.
 It's attributed to his mixed Portuguese and Goan Lineage.
 Sean's discography with WOA International started in 1999 with his single "There She Is Again" at the age of 19, having recorded it three years earlier.